 Disinfection, sanitation, and sterilization refer to degrees of cleaning and killing microorganisms.
 In general, disinfection attempts to eliminate bacterial and microorganism populations by killing all harmful species.
-However, when applying disinfection to surfaces the spores of some microorganisms are not destroyed and re- appearance of those populations is probable.
-When sterilizing a sample or a surface all species are killed and in addition the spores are also destroyed.
-Both disinfection and sterilization can be a chemical or a physical process meaning that chemical agents can be used or not.
-In the case of chemical disinfection and sterilization the situation becomes more complicated in comparison to physical treatment.
+Disinfection of a surface does not destroy the spores of some microorganisms, leading to eventual reappearance of those populations.
+Sterilization of a sample or a surface, on the other hand, kills all species; the spores are also destroyed.
+Both disinfection and sterilization can be accomplished by chemical or physical processes such as radiation and heat.

-Also called QACs or Quats.
-These compounds have a Nitrogen atom located at the center of their structure, bonded to four organic chains.
-The chains can be tailored in terms of length, crosslinking and branching resulting to different efficiency against different microorganisms.
-Their main functionality is to keep microorganisms and nutrients apart, thereby starving the microoragnisms.
+Also called QACs or Quats, quaternary ammonium compounds have a Nitrogen atom located at the center of their molecular structures, bonded to four organic chains.
+The chains can be tailored in terms of length, crosslinking, and branching.
+Quats work by keeping microorganisms and nutrients apart, thereby starving the microorganisms.

-Silver nanoparticles are a disinfection agent that is also used in preservation of wooden surfaces and in food packaging.
+Silver nanoparticles are a disinfection agent that is also used in preservation of wood and in food packaging.
 Iodine is also a disinfectant agent that is widely used as an antiseptic as well; iodine is most commonly used in aqueous solutions as a wound treating agent or water additive.
-Electrolyzed water is an acidic solution (pH in the range 3.5-6.5) that contains hypochlorous acid and sodium hydroxide and has proven very effective.
+Electrolyzed water is an acidic solution (pH in the range 3.5-6.5) that contains hypochlorous acid and sodium hydroxide.

-Ozone is a very efficient disinfectant agent which when combined with energy sources such as light or heat can initiate a free radical decomposition mechanism of organics that affects bacteria and microorganisms in very short times.
+Ozone is an efficient disinfectant agent which when combined with light or heat can initiate a free radical decomposition of organic compounds that affects bacteria and microorganisms in very short times.
 Due to its high reactivity it should be applied close to the final use point of water, food, packaging or other application.
-Paracetic acid is another important disinfectant especially for food applications as it combines the efficiency of strong oxidizing agents with a constant stability in chemical environments that is exceptionally rare.
+Peracetic acid is another important disinfectant especially for food applications as it combines the efficiency of strong oxidizing agents with a constant stability in chemical environments.

 Phenolic compounds have been used more than any other category by the industrial manufacturers of disinfectants.
 Popular ones include Phenol, Thymol and Chloroxylenol.
-Caution is advised when using these compounds (especially in pure forms) as some of them have shown extreme toxicity towards infants.
+Caution is advised when using these compounds (especially in pure forms) as some of them have shown toxicity towards humans.

-Techniques include heat application, sound treatment , and irradiation .
-Those approaches have proven effective towards resistant microorganisms and they often are used in combination with chemical treatment.
-Physical disinfection targets the mechanical, biological and chemical structure of microorganisms - not the nutrients.
-High frequency sound waves for example can break down the cell walls of microorganisms.
-Their greatest advantage over chemical methods is that they can function irrespective of the chemical environment present; by-products can sometimes form when physical disinfection methods are employed, but their own efficiency remains stable.
+Techniques include heat application [LINK], sound treatment , and irradiation .
+Physical approaches have proven effective towards hardy microorganisms and they often are used in combination with chemical treatment.
+Physical disinfection targets the mechanical, biological and chemical structure of microorganisms - not access to nutrients or the microenvironment around the pathogens.
+High frequency sound waves, for example, can break down the cell walls of microorganisms.
+Their greatest advantage over chemical methods is that they can function in all chemical environments; by-products can sometimes form when physical disinfection methods are employed, but the efficiency of the methods remains stable.

 1 C.J.
 Volk, R. Hofmann, G. Ranger, R.C.
 Andrews, C. Chauret, G.A.
 Gagnon, Implementation of chlorine dioxide disinfection: effects of the treatment change on drinking water quality in a full-scale distribution system, J. Environ.
 Eng.
 Sci.
 1 (2002) 323-330